Hardy animals that can survive in areas where much other livestock can’t survive, goats are good to have on a farm.

-The Tennessee Fainting Goat and the Pygmy goat can also be raised for meat.
+The Tennessee Fainting and the Pygmy can also be raised for meat.

 You can also pick crossbreeds that fit your climate or ones that can produce dairy as well if you want options.

-You might make less if you need to send your goats off to be processed elsewhere or have your clients buy and send them off themselves.
+You might make less if you need to send them off to be processed elsewhere or have your clients buy and send them off themselves.

-If you can butcher and package the meat yourself, you’ll find it much easier than larger livestock like cattle and pigs.
+If you can butcher and package yourself, you’ll find it much easier than larger livestock like cattle and pigs.

-A quick blow to the head gives your goat a painless end.
+A quick blow to the head gives it a painless end.

 You should be sure to hang and bleed the goat by slitting the throat to the bone immediately.